 Address: 306 Congress St, Boston, MA 02210

-The museum tour also includes a 3D re-enactment area, a short film, and access to the gift shop.
-Afterward, enjoy a cup of tea and scone at Abigail’s Tea Room and Terrace.
+The museum tour includes a 3D re-enactment area, a short film, and access to the gift shop.
+Afterward, enjoy tea and scone at Abigail’s Tea Room and Terrace.

 The tea room does serve heftier food and alcoholic drinks as well.
 Visitors can access Abigail’s Tea Room & Terrace and the gift shop without a ticket if they do not have time for the museum.